-When talking about shipping containers, most people picture a large steel box used for transporting cargo.
-Whilst this is true, given the structural stability and versatility, a container can be converted for many different uses.
+When talking about freight units, most people picture a large steel box used for transporting cargo.
+Whilst this is true, given the structural stability and versatility, a module can be converted for many different uses.

 Thinking Outside The (Metal) Box

-A container provides a ‘blank canvas’ for a wide range of projects in various industries.
-Shipping containers are versatile and often a cheaper alternative to a permanent building.
+Our units provide a ‘blank canvas’ for a wide range of projects in various industries – highly versatile and often a cheaper alternative to a permanent building.

 There are many applications for converted containers in the hospitality industry.
-A refrigerated container, for example, can extend your food storage capabilities during peak seasons.
+A refrigerated unit, for example, can extend your food storage capabilities during peak seasons.

-There are also plenty who have converted containers into holiday lets.
-A container can make a compact and unique holiday home.
-Thanks to their versatility, a cargo container can be transformed from a cold metal box to a luxurious home from home.
-Containers are transportable and can be placed in a variety of desirable locations for holiday makers to enjoy.
+There are also plenty who have converted units into holiday lets – making a compact and unique holiday home.
+Thanks to their versatility, a cargo unit can be transformed from a cold metal box to a luxurious home from home.
+They are also transportable and can be placed in a variety of desirable locations for holiday makers to enjoy.

-Creating pop-up container bars, cafes and restaurants has become very popular in the catering industry.
-Containers can readily be adapted to be suitable to serve food and drink.
+Creating pop-up bars, cafes and restaurants has become very popular in the catering industry.
+They can readily be adapted to be suitable to serve food and drink.

-Serving hatches with room for menus and personnel doors to replace large cargo doors can be installed in a container to make it more suited for functional food service.
+Serving hatches with room for menus and personnel doors to replace large cargo doors can be installed to make it more suited for functional food service.
 Applying a wipe-down melamine lining can help keep the food preparation area hygienic.
 Appliances can even be used inside the container with an added electrical supply installed when converting the unit.
-From a humble garden bar container at the back of a pub, to a large container retail park such as BoxPark in London, there are many ways caterers can utilise a converted container to bring something special to their service offering.
+From a humble garden bar at the back of a pub, to a large retail park such as BoxPark in London, there are many ways caterers can utilise a converted pop-up units to bring something special to their service offering.

-We have already touched on individual shipping container holiday lets, but this isn’t the only use of a container in the travel industry.
-Modular hotels can be erected in a short amount of time using converted containers stacked together.
+We have already touched on individual holiday lets, but this isn’t their only use in the travel industry.
+Modular hotels can be erected in a short amount of time using converted cargo boxes stacked together.

-Converted containers also play an important role at airports and train stations too.
-Containers can be adapted to store hazardous materials.
+They also play an important role at airports and train stations too – adapted to store hazardous materials.
 This is ideal for airports that need extra storage for fuel.
-Converted containers can also store batteries to create energy storage units.
 Having purpose-built storage onsite can reduce downtime when refuelling, contributing to the smooth running of a transport system.

-Shipping containers can be used for lots of different home applications – you can even create a container house from them!
-Containers are ideally suited for storage use, so can be used in gardens as sheds or tool storage.
+There are also a myriad of different home applications – you can even create a house from them!
+Ideally suited for storage use, so can be used in gardens as sheds or tool storage.
 They can also be used to store furniture when renovating a house or moving.

 There has been a rise in flexible working and working from home since the pandemic.
 It’s important when working from home to create a space to concentrate on work and separate work from home life.
-Many people are creating their own office spaces from converted containers.
-Transforming a container into an office involves lining the container with melamine or plywood, installing electrics and adding personnel doors and windows.
+Many people are creating their own pop-up office spaces from converting our units.
+Transforming them into an office involves lining the units with melamine or plywood, installing electrics and adding personnel doors and windows.

 Our Favourites At S Jones

-We’re often approached with creative and unique ideas for container conversions, and here are a few of our favourites from over the years:
+We’re often approached with creative and unique applications, and here are a few of our favourites from over the years: